sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 For an example sketch using the SX1509's interrupt functionality check out the [sx1509_interruptDebounce example](https://github.com/sparkfun/SX1509_IO-Expander/tree/master/Arduino/libraries/SX1509/examples/sx1509_interruptDebounce).

+### enableInterrupt(byte pin, byte riseFall)
-**enableInterrupt(byte pin, byte riseFall)**: This function sets up an interrupt on a pin.
+This function sets up an interrupt on a pin.
 Interrupts can occur on all SX1509 pins, and can be generated on rising, falling, or both.

 Inputs: